A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: A Bayesian Network View

-where $\delta(\cdot)$ denotes the dirac distribution.
-Missing feature and uncertainty decoding approaches in contrast typically assume $p(\b_n)$ to be a time-varying pdf.
+where $\delta(\cdot)$ denotes the Dirac distribution.
+In contrast, missing feature and uncertainty decoding approaches typically assume $p(\b_n)$ to be a time-varying pdf \cite{liao_uncertainty_2007, kolossa_robust_2011}.

-As exemplified in the following sections, the Bayesian network view conveniently illustrates the underlying statistical dependencies of model-based approaches.
+As exemplified in Section \ref{sec:examples}, the Bayesian network view conveniently illustrates the underlying statistical dependencies of model-based approaches.
 If two approaches share the same Bayesian network, their underlying joint pdfs over all involved random variables share the same decomposition properties.
-In contrast, major aspects are not reflected by a Bayesian network: The particular functional form of the joint pdf, potential approximations to arrive at a tractable algorithm, as well as the estimation procedure for the compensation parameters.
+However, some crucial aspects are not reflected by a Bayesian network: The particular functional form of the joint pdf, potential approximations to arrive at a tractable algorithm, as well as the estimation procedure for the compensation parameters.
 While some approaches estimate these parameters through an acoustic front-end, others derive them from clean or distorted data.
-In this article, we entirely focus on the compensation rules while ignoring the parameter estimation step.
-We also neglect approaches that apply a modified training method to conventional HMMs without exhibiting a distinct compensation step, as it is, e.g., the case for discriminative \cite{heigold_discriminative_2012}, multi-condition \cite{matassoni_hidden_2002} or reverberant training \cite{sehr_novel_2010}.
+For clarity, we entirely focus in this article on the compensation rules while ignoring the parameter estimation step.
+We also neglect approaches that apply a modified training method to conventional \hmms without exhibiting a distinct compensation step, as it is characteristic for, e.g., the case for discriminative \cite{heigold_discriminative_2012}, multi-condition \cite{matassoni_hidden_2002} or reverberant training \cite{sehr_novel_2010}.